di-sukharev/opencommit/README.md

 oco config set OCO_MODEL=gpt-3.5-turbo
 ```

-or for GPT-4 Turbo (Preview) which is more capable, has knowledge of world events up to April 2023, a 128k context window and 2-3x cheaper vs GPT-4:
+or for GPT-4 Turbo (Preview) which is more capable, knows world events up to April 2023, has a 128k context window and is 2-3x cheaper vs GPT-4:

 ```sh
 oco config set OCO_MODEL=gpt-4-1106-preview